Blog

 You can supplement this question by asking them to describe their favorite manager or share an example of a leader they admire.
 This allows them to highlight the leadership traits that they value in the workplace.

 When hiring a new team member, you typically want to find a candidate who’s interested in staying long-term.
 You also want to get a sense of their career goals.
-Some people may simply be looking for the next step in their career, and other may have a general vision of their growth beyond their next role.
+Some people may simply be looking for the next step in their career, and others may have a general vision of their growth beyond their next role.
 Both situations are totally okay.

 This question helps you determine the potential longevity of each candidate by highlighting how the open role fits in with their career goals.
 Candidates will have the opportunity to explain how the position will allow them to grow their skill set, gain experience in a specific area, or apply their formal education to a real-world environment.
 Some candidates may even identify a clear trajectory from the role they’re currently seeking to another leadership position.